Emma Copley Eisenberg: The Third Rainbow Girl (2020)

 The Third Rainbow Girl was nominated for an Edgar Award for Best Fact Crime, a Lambda Literary Award for Bisexual Nonfiction, and an Anthony Bouchercon Award.
 The New York Times included the book in its list of notable books released in 2020.

 Housemates (2024)

 Copley Eisenberg's second book, Housemates, was published by Hogarth and released May 28, 2024.
 In a starred review, Kirkus Reviews called the book "emotionally rich and quietly thought-provoking, this is simply a stunning fiction debut."
 Publishers Weekly described the story as starting slow, "but once Eisenberg revs the engine, she reaches luminous heights.
 Readers will count themselves lucky to go along for the ride."
 Electric Literature positively summed up the novel: "At heart, Housemates is a joyous novel that bubbles with the effervescence of queer youth, celebrates the idiosyncratic and sometimes absurd queer culture of West Philadelphia, and chases down young love."

-The novel was a national bestseller, named a best book of 2024 by The Boston Globe, People Magazine, NBC, Kirkus Reviews, Autostraddle, Them.us, and Electric Literature, and recommended on Good Morning America.
+The novel was a national bestseller, named a best book of 2024 by The Boston Globe, People magazine, NBC, Kirkus Reviews, Autostraddle, Them.us, and Electric Literature, and recommended on Good Morning America.

+Fat Swim (2026)

+Copley Eisenberg's third book, Fat Swim, is a set of interlinked stores following multiple characters "navigating bodies, queerness, power, and sex" and is to be released in April 2026 by Hogarth.